Real-time forecasting within soccer matches through a Bayesian lens

-In the current work, we aim to bridge that gap in the extant literature by developing a predictive Bayesian model that can be used for within-match forecasting in soccer.
+In the current work, we aim to bridge that gap by developing a predictive Bayesian model that can be used for within-match forecasting in soccer.
 Our methodology works with the final outcome as an ordinal response variable and models the latent variable by suitably incorporating different covariates and events relevant to the game.
-On one hand, the proposed approach allows us to identify the time-varying impacts of various events in soccer, while on the other, it is found to record superior predictive performance than a few other possible approaches, which are developed as extensions from existing statistical and machine learning methods.
+On the one hand, the proposed approach allows us to identify the time-varying impacts of various events in soccer, while on the other, it is found to record superior predictive performance than a few other possible approaches, which are developed as extensions of existing statistical and machine learning methods.

-Before delving into the proposed methodology, we find it pivotal to present a succinct account of existing literature that focus on forecasting problems related to soccer using formal statistical methods, as well as the ones that develop in-game prediction methods for other types of sports.
+Before delving into the proposed methodology, we find it pivotal to present a succinct account of existing literature that focuses on forecasting problems related to soccer using formal statistical methods, as well as the ones that develop in-game prediction methods for other types of sports.